jean-roland/LCSF_C_Stack/README.md

 ## Representations

 The default LCSF representation used by the transcoder is the standard one.
-You can switch to the smaller representation by uncommenting the `#define LCSF_SMALL` symbol declaration found in `LCSF_Transcoder.h`
+You can switch to the smaller representation by uncommenting the `#define LCSF_SMALL` symbol declaration found in `LCSF_Config.h`

 ## Protocol files